tsnellgrove/dark_castle3/doc/to_do.md

 *** story-driven updates ***

+- search for 'Nana'-based errors
+- Fix: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial

 - maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?
 - update 'eat biscuit' warning text... should ref baker job and Nana
 - update hedgehog description while eating to "The RH is ravenously eating"